Melinda Brown is an Australian Aboriginal Ngunnawal woman.

 Mel Brown is the Director of Spirit Dreaming Education and Training Solutions and Australian Family Group Conferencing.

-Mel Brown is an experienced Family Group Conferencing Facilitator , and Aboriginal Cultural Trainer and Lateral Violence Expert and develops and delivers workshops for government, non-government organisations and corporate businesses.
+Mel Brown is a highly experienced Family Group Conferencing Facilitator, and Aboriginal Cultural Trainer and Lateral Violence Expert and develops and delivers workshops for government, non-government organisations and corporate businesses.

-Mel Brown was recognised for her work in the area of service provision for Aboriginal families, and was awarded an ACT Public Service Award for the “Most Improved Services to Aboriginal Children and Families in the ACT”, by the ACT Chief Minister, and in 2011, NSW Industry & Investment recognised Mel as one of the top 3 Aboriginal business women in NSW.
+Mel Brown was recognised for her work with Aboriginal families, and was awarded an ACT Public Service Award for the “Most Improved Services to Aboriginal Children and Families in the ACT”, by the ACT Chief Minister, and in 2011, NSW Industry & Investment recognised Mel as one of the top 3 Aboriginal business women in NSW.